Summary of Qin’s Terracotta Army Unearthed (197 BCE)

 - Outcome: The discovery of an incredible archaeological find that sheds light on ancient Chinese history and craftsmanship.

-Who's Who in Summary of Qin’s Terracotta Army Unearthed (197 BCE)
+Famous Figures in the Qin’s Terracotta Army Unearthed

 -